Norman Center City Vision

 - Cities engage in planning to better accommodate the needs associated with future growth, development or redevelopment.
 Comprehensive Plans and development regulations need to reviewed periodically to:

 - Determine if the comprehensive plan and its implementing regulations meet community needs and address the challenges and opportunities facing the city

 - Make sure the community is getting the outcomes it wants

 - Update the data and analysis on which the plan is based

-The consultant group working on the Plan includes MIG, Freese and Nichols, EPS and IEM.
-The consultant group is working with a 50-member Steering Committee, appointed by City Council, to develop recommendations regarding the future vision of the City.
+The consultant group for the Plan included MIG, Freese and Nichols, EPS and IEM.
+The consultant group worked with a 50-member Steering Committee, appointed by City Council, to develop recommendations regarding the future vision of the City.